Requirements of prospective Mr. and Ms. Engineer candidates:

 Responsibilities of Mr. and Ms. Engineer

-➢ Crowning of Mr. and Mrs. Engineering will be on Friday, February 26 at the Glow-in-the-Dark Ball.
+➢ Crowning of Mr. and Mrs. Engineering will be on Friday, February 24 at the .
 Candidates are required to be present.

 Voting process to elect Mr. and Ms. Engineer